dimakogan/checklist/README.md

 $ . run_browser.sh
 ```

 When you open Firefox, you should see some activity on the proxy and PIR servers.
+Test the system is working by navigating to [https://en.wikipedia.org/wiki/Main_Page](https://en.wikipedia.org/wiki/Main_Page), which we added as a test URL in [safebrowsing/evil_urls.txt](safebrowsing/evil_urls.txt)